jentery/engl230v3/index.md

 *Wednesday, October 19th*

 * Read Adrian Tomine's "Translated, From the Japanese" (available in Brightspace) and complete the worksheet on it (see Brightspace attachment).
-CW: conflict between parents; cisheteropatriarchy; themes of leaving family and home as well as assimilation
+CW: conflict between parents; cisheteropatriarchy; themes of assimilation as well as leaving family and home
-* Expect a lecture and large group discussion about "Translated, with attention to meta (including flashbacks and themes of translation), minimalism (including use of lines, colour, brevity, and symmetry), looking (including faces and objects), and sensory education.
+* Expect a lecture and large group discussion about "Translated," with attention to meta (including flashbacks and themes of translation), minimalism (including use of lines, colour, brevity, and symmetry), looking (including faces and objects), and sensory education.

 *Friday, October 21st*